AzuraCast/azuracast-docs/administration/docker.md

 The `M` after the value stands for `Megabytes`.

 Refer to the following page for more information about the allowed values for this setting: https://www.php.net/manual/en/faq.using.php#faq.using.shorthandbytes

+After you have changed this setting you need to restart AzuraCast via `docker-compose down && docker-compose up -d`.

 # Multi-Site Installation